We have launched the all-new Me and My FASD Club Series 1.

 Those young people and their families gave us feedback that helped us prove to funders that young people with FASD wanted to be part of the Me and My FASD Club.

-Check out the magazines and resources below if you haven’t seen them yet and stay tuned for more to come soon!
+Check out the magazines and resources below if you haven’t seen them yet.

 This issue from our pre-series is full of activity sheets that were tested out by other kids with FASD.
 Show your trusted adults, you can do these together.